top of page

 Search

-Testosterone Replacement Therapy: What Is It, Who Needs It, and How to Do It.
+Testosterone Replacement Therapy: What Is It?
+Who Needs It?
+How to Do It.

 What is it?
 Testosterone levels begin to decline around age 30 and with that decline comes a constellation of unwanted symptoms that are too often attributed to aging itself.
 Testosterone replacement therapy (TRT) is used to optimize testosterone levels and return men to some prior level of functioning when testosterone levels were naturally higher.
 It is important to note that TRT is not used to achieve supra-physiologic levels (as is often the case in instances of abuse) but rather to restore what would have been normative in earlier years.